 - Intentionally ignoring lab results.

-- Incapable of properly ordering the right lab tests.
+- Inability to properly order the correct lab tests.

 - Failure to notice the patient’s symptoms.